 As the name suggests, the main aim of Hand Mage is to be holding a full fan of cards in your grasp for as much of the game as possible.
 You want to do this as the deck contains many cards that are empowered or made easier to play in those circumstances, which can be a challenge for your opponent to handle when you get considerable value out of them.

 Mid game: As you enter the mid game more of the power of Hand Mage becomes available.
 If you’ve got a large hand still, Mountain Giant should be at about the right cost to play and can floor your opponent if they have no answer to it.
-Similarly, a Twilight Drake with especially high Health can stick around on the board after multiple trades to gain considerable value for the cost.
-Again, with a large hand size, you can use Meteorologist as some powerful single target removal.
+Twilight Drake is almost as effective, as that huge Health value will be tough for your opponent to chunk through.

 Late game: Astromancer is one of the final cards in the deck that can exploit your hand size to summon a random minion with a cost that matches the number of cards you hold.
-If you pair it up with Khadgar you can see some serious value from it in a single play.
-Similarly, if you’ve hit the hero power damage target on Jan’alai, the Dragonhawk then summoning two copies of Ragnaros the Firelord onto the board usually spells doom for your opponent.
-The late game strength doesn’t end there, though, as you can also use Hex Lord Malacrass to refill your hand all over again or threaten your opponent with the sheer stats of Kalecgos.
+If you pair it - or Power of Creation - up with Khadgar you can see some serious value from it in a single play.

 Here are some important tips to help you best aggro decks:

 - 1. Look for the most efficient trades possible with your minions as this deck lacks a lot of classic Mage removal.

 - 2. Make full use of your hero power to ping down their minions and save your card resources.

 - 3. If you fall behind, Zilliax can be a great catch up card as it affects the board immediately and sticks around as a Taunt minion.